Quantitative Easing Explained

 Sure enough, on October 29, 2014, the FOMC announced it had made its final purchase.
 Its holdings of securities had doubled from $2.1 trillion to $4.5 trillion.
 It would continue to replace these securities as they came due to maintain its holdings at those levels.

 On June 14, 2017, the FOMC announced how it will begin reducing its QE holdings.
-It will allow $6 billion of Treasurys to mature each month without replacing them.
+It will allow $6 billion worth of Treasurys to mature each month without replacing them.
 Each following month it will allow another $6 billion to mature until it has retired $30 billion a month.
 The Fed will follow a similar process with its holdings of mortgage-backed securities.
 It will retire an additional $4 billion a month until it reaches a plateau of $20 billion a month being retired.
 This change won't occur until the fed funds rate reaches 2 percent.

 Quantitative Easing Worked